juvoni/quotes/README.md

 <sup>`-Charlie Munger`</sup>

 > “Be yourself; everyone else is already taken.”

 <sup>`- Oscar Wilde`</sup>

+> “The best way to predict your future is to create it”

+<sup>`-Peter F. Drucker`</sup>

+> “Knowledge has to be improved, challenged, and increased constantly, or it vanishes”
+<sup>`- Peter F. Drucker`</sup>

+> “This defines entrepreneur and entrepreneurship - the entrepreneur always searches for change, responds to it, and exploits it as an opportunity.”
+<sup>`-Peter F. Drucker`</sup>